-The DTFH is the goofiest podcast I listen to, but I’ve got to give it to Duncan — out of all the aforementioned hosts, Duncan is almost always at his most authentic self.
-He’s very self-aware and plays the role of a struggling spiritual being.
-He’ll be sure to take you aboard whatever recent adventures whether it’s Burning Man or some random spiritual retreat on some island.
+The DTFH is perhaps the most awesome, goofiest podcast I listen to.
+I’ve got to hand it to Duncan.
+Out of all the aforementioned hosts, Duncan is almost always at his most authentic self.
+He’s very self-aware, embracing his shadow through dark, apocalyptic rants while simultaneously spreading positivity and hope.
+He’ll be sure to take you aboard whatever recent adventures he’s embarked on whether it’s Burning Man or some random spiritual retreat on some island.

 The Must Listen Episode: #240: Sharon Salzberg, Love, Enlightenment and Shaping the Course of History